Dursley and Midland Junction Railway: In operation

 The Midland Railway took over the maintenance of the permanent way on the expiry of the maintenance period of the construction contractor, on 1 August 1857.

 The line was also worked by the Midland Railway, but it was loss-making from the outset, particularly because of the need to make heavy interest payments on debentures.
 The company was £1,000 in debt after a year.
 Fearing difficulty in avoiding bankruptcy, the company arranged to work the line itself from September 1857, using the construction contractor's 0-4-0T locomotive.
 They bought it for £434 10s and hired two Midland Railway four-wheel coaches, but they found that this hardly made any saving in outgoings.
 As early as September 1857 the suggestion was made that the company should sell its line to the Midland Railway, as the only way out of the financial difficulty.

 In 1859 there were four return trips on the branch Mondays to Saturdays.

 The matter was not immediately taken up, but at a meeting on 23 October 1860 the sale was agreed; the Midland Railway offered £10,500.
 This was accepted in principle, although the Company owed the Midland substantial sums of money, so that the net offered payment from the Midland was in fact £4,100.
 This arrangement was accepted by a special general meeting of the D&MJR shareholders on 21 May 1861.
-The matter needed Parliamentary authorisation, and this was obtained in a Midland Railway General Powers Act on 28 June 1861.
+The matter needed authorisation via an act of Parliament, and this was obtained in the Midland Railway (Additional Powers) Act 1861 (24 & 25 Vict. c. cvi) on 28 June 1861.
 There were some adjustments to the purchase price, which had now risen to £10,750.
 The line had cost £15,765 to construct.

 The branch line continued in use as a minor branch line of the Midland Railway.
 There were seven passenger train journeys each way Monday to Saturday in 1922.
-In the same year the Midland Railway was a constituent of the new London Midland and Scottish Railway following the Railways Act 1921.
+In the same year the Midland Railway was a constituent of the new London, Midland and Scottish Railway following the Railways Act 1921.